 A fat soluble vitamin, principally synthesised on the skin by the action of UVB sunlight on cholesterol.
 A low level is associated with impaired insulin secretion, insulin resistance, metabolic syndrome, hyperglycaemia, decreased beta cell function in the pancreas and increased renin-angiotensin expression.
 Plays a role in insulin sensitivity.
 Exposure to the sun and dietary supplements are associated with a reduced risk of type 1 and 2 diabetes and glucose intolerance.
 A deficiency is also associated with muscle weakness, osteoarthritis, chronic pain, depression, fibromyalgia, autoimmune diseases such as lupus erythematosus, rheumatoid arthritis, and inflammatory bowel disease, plus osteomalacia, some cancers, psoriasis, photosensitivity, osteoarthritis, multiple sclerosis, hypertension, stroke, autism, heart disease, birth defects and more.

 It is essential for maintaining normal calcium metabolism, low levels result in hyperparathyroidism, which leads to insulin resistance.
 The darker the skin the more sun exposure is required to obtain sufficient.
 The following list gives an indication of levels of vitamin D found in the blood.
 The test should only be done for 25-hydroxyvitamin D also called calcidiol:

-For more information please see the Vitamin D Council website.
+For more information please see the Birmingham Hospital website.

 Alpha lipoic acid